 Moderate cycling with some longer, steady uphill sections, and longer days.

 Fairly strenuous cycling featuring longer days with some sustained climbs.
+(We don't currently have any holidays at this level.)

 Cycling holidays in Europe’s most scenic corners

 Our range of bike holidays is wide and varied.
 As experts in cycling holidays in Europe, we know the best regions – places with unspoiled scenery, dedicated cycle ways or quiet back roads, plenty of cultural interest, and a reassuringly bike-friendly culture.
-Whether you choose a cycling holiday along the Danube, past vines and castles, or along Portugal’s north coast, you can rest assured that our routes have been thoroughly tried and tested.
+Whether you choose a cycling holiday along the Loire Valley, past vines and castles, or along Portugal’s north coast, you can rest assured that our routes have been thoroughly tried and tested.

 If you’d like more information about a specific holiday, or advice on choosing the right grade or holiday for you, please get in touch – our friendly experts will be happy to help.